UK Labour wants government to protect Morrisons in potential takeover

-Morrisons (MRW.L), Britain's fourth largest grocer after Tesco (TSCO.L), Sainsbury's (SBRY.L) and Asda, said on Saturday it had rejected a proposed 5.52 billion pounds ($7.7 billion) cash offer from U.S. private equity firm Clayton, Dubilier & Rice (CD&R). read more
+Morrisons, Britain’s fourth largest grocer after Tesco, Sainsbury’s and Asda, said on Saturday it had rejected a proposed 5.52 billion pounds ($7.7 billion) cash offer from U.S. private equity firm Clayton, Dubilier & Rice (CD&R).

 Under British takeover rules, CD&R has until July 17 to announce a firm offer or walk away.